microsoft/vscode-wiki/Copilot-Issues.md

 ## Troubleshooting Sessions

-Starting Chat extension 0.42.2, you can troubleshoot any session using /troubleshoot slash command by adding the session as context using #session.
+Starting Copilot Chat Extension 0.42.2, you can troubleshoot a session using `/troubleshoot` command by adding the session as context using `#session`.

+Following settings need to be enabled to use troubleshoot command:
+`setting(github.copilot.chat.agentDebugLog.enabled)`, `setting(github.copilot.chat.agentDebugLog.fileLogging.enabled)`

+If setting was previously turned off, please repro your issue after turning on the above setting.

 Steps: